STAMP-project/dspot/README.md

         Enable this option to change working directory with the root of the project.

+  [--generate-new-test-class]
+        Enable the creation of a new test class.

   [-e|--example]
         run the example of DSpot and leave